Authorizations & Referrals

 Below is additional information on how the program works.
 Please check with your physician before starting your exercise program.

-- You must be a current Capital Health Plan member
+- You must be a current Capital Health Plan member; and

-- AND you must be a current member of the health and fitness program in the requested period
+- You must be a current member of the health and fitness program in the requested period; or

-- OR you must be enrolled in either Weight Watchers or TOPS (Take Off Pounds Sensibly) in the requested period
+- You must be enrolled in either Weight Watchers, TMH Diabetes Prevention Program, or Take Off Pounds Sensibly (TOPS) in the requested period.

 - For more information about the TOPS program, please call 800-932-8677 or visit www.TOPS.org.

 - Fitness reimbursement requests may only be filed once per calendar year and reimbursements for the previous year cannot be processed beyond December 31st of the current year.
 All reimbursements will be made to the subscriber (the person who holds the CHP policy).

 - Facilities and/or programs that DO NOT qualify for reimbursement include country or social clubs, spas, tennis facilities, uniforms/clothing, and exercise/fitness equipment.

 To obtain your reimbursement, just send the following items to Capital Health Plan, Attn: Claims Department, P.O.
 Box 15349, Tallahassee, FL 32317-5349:

 - A signed and dated Fitness Reimbursement Form

 - All applicable receipts, credit card records, cancelled checks, and/or pay stubs that show payment to an approved health or fitness club

 Within the Population Health Program, our Disease Management Programs offer comprehensive services to help members manage chronic conditions.
 Additionally, health and wellness education, decision support, and symptom management are available through Healthwise Knowledgebase and the CHP Health Information Line.

 - Disease management programs are designed to support and reinforce the treatment plans of each member's primary care physician.
 Program members are eligible to receive: